Wuling Hongguang Mini EV: First generation (2020)

-In 2020, the Mini EV had a price starting at US$4,162, and topped out at US$5,607 for a fully-loaded model, making it China's cheapest electric car.
+In 2020, the Mini EV had a price starting at US$4,162, and topped out at US$5,607 for a fully loaded model, making it China's cheapest electric car.
 The car has attracted a cult following in China, with owners frequently modifying their vehicles.
 The popularity has been compared to that of kei cars in Japan.
-The vehicle has been such a success that it has inspired a number of copycats and competitors, including the Chery QQ Ice Cream, Dongfeng Fengguang MINI EV, and BAW S3.
+The vehicle has been such a success that it has inspired a number of copycats and competitors, including the Chery QQ Ice Cream, Dongfeng Fengguang Mini EV, Geely Panda Mini EV, and BAW S3.

-Variants

 Mini EV Macaron

 SAIC-GM-Wuling launched a variant of the regular Mini EV called the Mini EV Macaron in April 2021.
 The Macaron is a customized version that is available with three exclusive paint colors and more standard features.
 The Macaron is sold as a more premium and personalized variant that features redesigned darkened LED headlights, two-tone alloy wheels and exclusive body colors.
 The colors are Avocado Green, Lemon Yellow and White Peach Pink, which are the results of the collaboration of Wuling and Pantone Universe.
 The Macaron also receives more safety equipment compared to the previous base trim level, including low-speed pedestrian warning, a reversing camera with rear parking sonar and a driver-side airbag.

 The Macaron is equipped with a small electric motor that generates a more powerful 20 kW and 85 Nm of torque compared to the previously launched base trim while range remains unchanged.